 ms-caro-malware-full:malware-family="Vobfus"

-2009 - This family of worms can download other malware onto your PC, including: Win32/Beebone, ms-caro-malware-full:malware-family="Daurso"
+2009 - This family of worms can download other malware onto your PC, including: Win32/Beebone, Win32/Fareit, Win32/Zbot.

-Win32/Fareit, Win32/Zbot.
 Vobfus worms can be downloaded by other malware or spread via removable drives, such as USB flash drives.